Thomas Murray (soccer): Professional career

 Murray played several years for Bethlehem Steel F.C. of the National Association Football League during their years as the dominant U.S. team.
 He played with the team from at least 1914 to at least 1919.
 However, in 1918, he spent time in the military when the U.S. entry into World War I. In 1919 he is listed with Paterson F.C.
 He then moved to Philadelphia Field Club for the 1921-1922 American Soccer League season.
 In 1923, he is listed as with Harrison S.C., but does not appear to have played a game with them.
 In 1923, he moved to the Newark Skeeters.
 In 1924, he began the season with the Brooklyn Wanderers before finishing it with Indiana Flooring.
 That was his last season in the ASL.

 National team

 Murray earned two caps with the national team in 1916.
 In the first official U.S. national team game, the U.S. defeated Sweden on August 20, 1916.
-On September 3, 1916, Murray and his team mates tied Norway before returning to the U.S.
+On September 3, 1916, Murray and his teammates tied Norway before returning to the U.S.